Who Is Eligible for Unemployment Benefits in New York?

 - You must have worked and been paid wages in at least two of the four quarters of the base period.

 - You must have earned a minimum amount during the highest paid quarter of the base period.
-Starting in 2015, that amount is $1,900.
+Currently, that amount is $2,200.

 If you did not earn enough to qualify for benefits during the regular base period, you may be able to use an alternate base period that counts more recent earnings.
 In New York, the alternate base period is the last four complete calendar quarters before you file for benefits.

 To qualify for unemployment benefits, you must be out of work through no fault of your own.
 If you lose your job in a layoff, reduction-in-force (RIF), downsizing, or similar job action in which positions are cut for financial or strategic reasons, you will be eligible for benefits.